SomeWeekendReading/someweekendreading.github.io/_posts/2024-09-10-harris-trump-debate.md

    insult wordplay is an actual form of reasonable discourse, which is why his sentences are so laden with insulting adjectives.
 This is _not_ a skill an adult should have.)

+Also, the media is going to subject Harris's every word and breath to microscopic and hostile scrutiny.
+Trump will be judged a success if he simply manages not to vomit.
+Or at least vomits in a way the media find artistic, or rhythmic, or at a rhetorically crucial moment.
+I _really_ don't need to hear that kind of "analysis".

+It's simple: once you figure out which side the Nazis are on, _pick the other side!_  Vote for Democrats up and down the ticket; no Republicans, not for any imaginable office, not under any conceivable circumstance.

 ## The Weekend Conclusion